loxilb-io/loxilb/README.md

 ![apache](https://img.shields.io/badge/license-Apache-blue.svg) [![Info][docs-shield]][docs-url] [![Slack](https://img.shields.io/badge/community-join%20slack-blue)](https://join.slack.com/t/loxilb/shared_invite/zt-2b3xx14wg-P7WHj5C~OEON_jviF0ghcQ)

 ## What is loxilb
-loxilb is an open source cloud-native load-balancer based on GoLang/eBPF with the goal of achieving cross-compatibility across a wide range of on-prem, public-cloud or hybrid K8s environments.
+loxilb is an open source cloud-native load-balancer based on GoLang/eBPF with the goal of achieving cross-compatibility across a wide range of on-prem, public-cloud or hybrid K8s environments. loxilb is being developed to support the adoption of cloud-native tech in telco, mobility, and edge computing.

 ## Kubernetes with loxilb